gustavosvalentim/finance-bot/README.md

 Then, open the `.env` file and **set the environment variables**:

-- **USER_ID**: A user identification to use the chat, this is the user identification that will be stored in the database.
-The max limit of characters is 14.
 - **OPENAI_API_KEY**: Your OPENAI API key.

 ### 5. Run database migrations